RonHo7/calculator/README.md

-# calculator
+# Calculator
-Created with HTML, CSS and JavaScipt following Simon's YouTube channel - SuperSimpleDev, this is my second project of my learning coding.
+Created with HTML, CSS and JavaScript following Simon's YouTube channel - SuperSimpleDev, this is my second project of my learning coding.